marciofrayze/spring-boot-example/README.md

 - ```./gradlew tasks```

 ## Starting the server
-O Spring Boot uses the concept of "fat jar".
+Spring Boot uses the concept of "fat jar".
 The entire application server is self contained in a *jar* file.
 To start the server, run:
 - ```java -jar build/libs/spring-boot-example-0.0.1-SNAPSHOT.jar```